bockjan/web-tech/Code-Cademy/Command-Line-Cheat-Sheet-self.md

         $ sed 's/snow/rain/g' forests.txt

 The above command uses the g expression, meaning “global”.
 Here sed searches forests.txt for the word “snow” and replaces it with “rain”, globally.
 All instances of “snow” on a line will be turned to “rain”.

+## Summerize

+    Redirection reroutes standard input, standard output, and standard error.

+    The common redirection commands are:
+        > redirects standard output of a command to a file, overwriting previous content.
+        >> redirects standard output of a command to a file, appending new content to old content.
+        < redirects standard input to a command.
+        | redirects standard output of a command to another command.

+    A number of other commands are powerful when combined with redirection commands:
+        sort: sorts lines of text alphabetically.
+        uniq: filters duplicate, adjacent lines of text.
+        grep: searches for a text pattern and outputs it. sed : searches for a text pattern, modifies it, and outputs it.

+## nano

+Nice.
+You just edited a file in the nano text editor.
+How does it work?

+    $ nano hello.txt

+nano is a command line text editor.
+It works just like a desktop text editor like TextEdit or Notepad, except that it is accessible from the command line and only accepts keyboard input.

+    The command nano hello.txt opens a new text file named hello.txt in the nano text editor.
+    "Hello, I am nano" is a text string entered in nano through the cursor.
+    The menu of keyboard commands at the bottom of the window allow us to save changes to hello.txt and exit nano.
+The ^ stands for the Ctrl key.

+    Ctrl + O saves a file.
+‘O’ stands for output.
+    Ctrl + X exits the nano program.
+‘X’ stands for exit.
+    Ctrl + G opens a help menu.
+    clear clears the terminal window, moving the command prompt to the top of the screen.